-- 1. The location of Market Lane and the Public Square is shown on Schedule 5 for the Woodbridge Commercial Core. - 2.
-The following design guidelines are the result of site specific analysis undertaken for Market Lane and the Public Square, which assessed built form, massing, and density for the site.
+- 1. The location of Market Lane and the Market Lane Public Square is shown on Schedule 5 for the Woodbridge Commercial Core. - 2.
+The following design policies are the result of site specific analysis undertaken for Market Lane and the Public Square, which assessed built form, massing, and density for the site.